 Yes!
 The land is owned and managed by the Havasupai Indian Reservation and you would be trespassing if you didn’t go through the proper steps to obtain a permit.
-There are Havasupai tribe members who operate checkpoints at various spots in the area and if you don’t have a permit you’ll be asked to leave or pay a fine.
+There are Havasupai tribe members who operate checkpoints at various spots in the area.
+If you don’t have a permit, you’ll be asked to leave or pay a fine.

 How do I get a reservation for Havasu Falls?

 Also, starting in 2019 the reservation website has a “get ready” date beginning on January 8th.
 You’ll want to visit the website to set up an account prior to attempting to make a reservation in February.
-Sign into your account at any time before 8 am to get ready.
+Sign in to your account at any time before 8 am to get ready.
 At 8 am, the “make a 2019 campground reservation” button will activate and you can start.

 There will be no phone reservations, you’ll have to reserve online.
 The tribe asks that you refrain from calling unless you have an actual customer service issue.